electron/trop/docs/usage.md

 **Note**
   - You can delete the original PR branch whenever you want - trop does not need the original branch to perform the backport.

+**Updating a Backport Branch**:
+1. On an open pull request whose branch has fallen behind its base branch, create a new comment with the following body: `/trop update-branch`
+2. `trop` will merge the latest changes from the base branch into the pull request's branch (the same operation as the "Update branch" button, but attributed to trop)

 #### Environment Variables

 `trop` is configured by default to use variable specific to electron, so in order to get the best experience you should be sure to set the following: